PhD Study, for Free? – 14 Countries That Charge Very Little (or Nothing!) for Doctoral Degrees

 Read our guide to PhD study in Saudi Arabia for more information, or take a look at some current Saudia Arabian PhD opportunities.

 A Nordic country that – you guessed it – doesn't charge PhD fees at public universities.
 Sweden also goes a little further and pays some PhD students a study grant to help cover living costs.

 Read our guide to PhD study in Sweden for more information, or take a look at some current Swedish PhD opportunities.

 There are also a few countries where PhD study isn't automatically 'free' but where the fees charged are very low, or some students may be exempt from paying them.

-PhD study in Brazil is free for domestic students at public universities, but many institutions also extend this offer to international postgraduates.
+PhD study in Brazil is free for domestic students at public universities (as part of constitutional higher education policy), but many institutions also extend this offer to international postgraduates.

 PhD study isn't free in France, but it is remarkably cheap.
 All students pay €380 per year at public universities.
 This is different to Masters degrees which charge a higher rate to international students.

 Hungarian universities offer a limited number of state-funded PhD places to EU, EEA and Swiss students.
 If you're accepted on to one of these you'll pay no fees and also receive a maintenance grant.